Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 • theft of wedding gifts.

-• There are additional policies for destination weddings.
+• additional policies for destination weddings.

 Couples pay an average of $275 for coverage.

-3. Wedding trial runs?
+3. Wedding Trial Runs?

 These include: